ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+baslmn^am the fir?t law wid
+me.&quot; ry: &#x27;.&lt;, t i&#x27;.\-f(rv\ s?\&amp;$
+&quot;Bat why abound you act upon a different
+rulo from other men ?&quot; i. v.uit-iiiY 1B4
+&quot;Because different, men set different values
+upon dar lives? mino is not in the market.&quot;
+&quot;But if you lost it, von would have the sat­
+isfaction of knowing tlint you died: for your
+country.&quot; .. \, &gt;\vA d Ilc^Ca
+&quot;What satisfaction would dat lie (Oi flafMg&amp;en -
+de power of feelin&#x27; was gene?&quot; lud ?dT
+&quot;Then patriotism eddy honor are nothing to
+you?&quot;:. &#x27; ? !&gt;:&gt;&lt; i / *?? ? ? tlT­
+&quot;Nuffin whatever, ?o.; I iegari? them: aa
 among de vanities-1&quot;* \ ) .&lt;&gt;{&lt;? o4 f&gt;?
 If our soldiers were like you, tapftpffsimight
 have broken up the government without .re­